Mazda Grand Familia: South Korea (Kia Brisa II/K303)

 From October 1975 the Grand Familia was built in South Korea by Kia Motors, with the 1272 cc 72 PS engine and four-door bodywork.
 Originally it was sold as the Brisa II, alongside the smaller Brisa, based on the Familia Presto.
 The early cars had rectangular lights, but in December 1976 an updated version with single round headlights was introduced, called the Kia K303.
+A version for taxi use, powered by LPG, was also available.

 A station wagon model of the K303 was added in 1978.
 Production ended in 1981, when the license expired.
 As part of a nationwide industrial plan Kia was then excluded from building passenger cars until 1986.

 The Brisa II and K-303 are exceedingly rare today (as are classic cars generally in South Korea).
 As of 2019, there was a single such car registered in the entire country.